 I think this little quote, taken from their site, by Bob (the owner) about how they got the name and how much he loves the restaurant sums it up perfectly.

-“The original name of our restaurant was Seafood Varieties and in front of the restaurant we had large lobster and crab cookers.
-It took about three years for me to realize that nobody knew us by our business name, instead they referred to us as the place with the big Crab Cookers.
+“The original name of our restaurant was Seafood Varieties, and in front of the restaurant, we had large lobster and crab cookers.
+It took about three years for me to realize that nobody knew us by our business name.
+Instead, they referred to us as the place with the big Crab Cookers.
 Essentially our customers named the restaurant, and I was happy to change the name for them.
-Time has facilitated many changes with our building, refrigeration techniques etc., but the one thing that has not changed or will not change is our persistent dedication to constantly provide you, our customers, the worlds finest seafood.
-It may sound corny, but the truth of the matter is, in 1951 I fell in love with the fish business and our customers and I have been on a honeymoon ever since.”
+Time has facilitated many changes with our building, refrigeration techniques, etc., but the one thing that has not changed or will not change is our steadfast dedication to constantly provide you, our customers, the worlds finest seafood.
+It may sound corny, but the truth of the matter is, in 1951 I fell in love with the fish business and our customers, and I have been on a honeymoon ever since.”

-The Crab Cooker also has a lot of cool eclectic art on the wall and they really embrace the fish-eating culture that they try to create there.
-They even have a 25 foot bench seat that goes around the front of the restaurant for you to wait on while they prepare your table.
+The Crab Cooker also has a lot of cool, eclectic art on the wall and they embrace the fish-eating culture that they try to create there.
+They even have a 25-foot bench seat that goes around the front of the restaurant for you to wait on while they prepare your table.

-The Crab Cooker is a seafood restaurant, and like any other good seafood restaurant should be, they sell nothing that isn’t seafood.
-No chicken, or anything like that, just straight seafood and really good seafood at that.
+The Crab Cooker is a seafood restaurant, and as any other good seafood restaurant should be, they sell nothing that isn’t seafood.
+No chicken, or anything like that, just straight seafood and delicious seafood at that.
 The standouts for me are the appetizer clam chowder and shrimp cocktail.
 Both are completely amazing.

-This place is on the expensive side but seafood often is.
-I normally go for lunch when the food is cheaper, but if you are getting a dinner entree you can plan on spending 15-20 dollars per entree.
+This place is on the expensive side, but seafood often is.
+I usually go for lunch when the food is cheaper, but if you are getting a dinner entree, you can plan on spending 15-20 dollars per entree.
 Lunch is around 10-15 unless you are getting lobster, then it is market price.

-This place is great though, the vibe, the food and everything about it really brings you into the culture that has made Newport Beach famous.
-It is a must try once, but if your anything like me, you will probably make it into a normal occurrence.
+This place is great though, the vibe, the food and everything about it brings you into the culture that has made Newport Beach famous.
+It is a must try once, but if your anything like me, you will probably make it into a regular visit.